-So I would see that we have a month or so roughly to work with the Iraqi interim government to make it very clear what sovereignty means.
+So I would see that we have a month or so, roughly, to work with the Iraqi interim government to make it very clear what sovereignty means.
 And it's not limited.
 They are sovereign.
 And this will be encompassed or spoken to in the U.N.
 Security Council resolution.

-Secretary Wolfowitz?
+SEN. LUGAR: Secretary Wolfowitz?

-I don't have a lot to add to that; agree with all of it.
+MR. WOLFOWITZ: I don't have a lot to add to that.
+I'd agree with all of it.

-We view moving forward in security area as definitely something that's going to be a partnership.
-So as soon as we know who our counterparts are, I think the kind of dialogue that you describe is something that should take place, and hopefully before the actual date that the government takes over.
+We view moving forward in the security area as definitely something that's going to be a partnership.
+So as soon as we know who our counterparts are, I think the kind of dialogue that you describe is something that should take place and hopefully before the actual date that the government takes over.

-You correctly said Iraqis look forward to taking more responsibility.
+You correctly said Iraqis looking forward to taking more responsibility.
 I think you suggested we look forward to them taking more responsibility.
 That's part of this whole process.

-One of the limitations, of course, is that this will not be an elected government.
-There will be an elected government at the end of this year.
-And I think Iraqis probably want this government to take more responsibility, but not too much.
+One of the limitations, of course, is that this will not bean elected government.
+There will be an elected government at the end of this year, and I think Iraqis probably want this government to take more responsibility, but not too much.

-To be helpful, Mr. Chairman, we have an easel chart that lists some of the specific powers and responsibilities that would flow to this interim government, according, at least, to the Transitional Administrative Law, and I think it bears out what Rich Armitage said.
-They are very extensive administrative responsibilities, but the most important task they have is to help organize and run elections for an elected transitional government at the end of this year.
+It would be helpful, Mr. Chairman -- we have an easel chart that lists some of the specific powers and responsibilities that would flow to this interim government, according, at least, to the Transition Administrative Law.
+And I think it bears out what Rich Armitage said; they are very extensive administrative responsibilities, but the most important task they have is to help organize and run elections for elected transitional government at the end of this year.

-On the point of elections, and this may once again have to be a pragmatic set of decisions, but there would be some virtue.
-I would think, in having elections for somebody even prior to December.
-By that I mean, it might be persons that are going to a constitutional assembly, it might be persons with some regional powers.
+SEN. LUGAR: On the point of elections -- and this may once again have to be a pragmatic set of decisions -- but there would be some virtue, I would think, in having elections for somebody even prior to December.
+By that I mean it might be persons that are going to a constitutional assembly.
+They might be persons with some regional powers.

-But it appears to me at this point the legitimizing of Iraqis through people voting for them, have some votes on the board here, may be very important, despite the formality that we've been talking about of December and January and then the following December and what have you, so that, in fact, there is the sense of sharing.
-If there are insurgents, if there are terrorists who don't like the situation, they're going to be shooting at Iraqis, as well as Americans.
+But it appears to me at this point the legitimizing of Iraqis through people voting for them, have some votes on the board here, may be very important, despite the formality that we've been talking about of December and January and then the following December and what have you, so that in fact there is a sense of sharing.
+If there are insurgents or if there are terrorists who don't like the situation, they're going to be shooting at Iraqis as well as Americans.
 There are going to be some Iraqi people up front, with a supporting cast of Americans, in the security and in the governance situations, as opposed to the other way around.

-And it seems to me without knowing precisely who the new leaders are going to be, what kind of responsibilities they have it be.
-We contemplated how we could have such a thing, whether you use the U.N. food rolls or whatever happens to be there -- maybe more rough and ready than the fastidious work that we would like to see later on.
-But have either of you thought about that?
-And what comment do you have?
+And it seems to me, without knowing precisely who the new leaders are going to be, what kind of responsibilities they d have, it would be contemplated how we could have such a thing, whether you use the U.N. food rolls or whatever happens to be there, maybe more rough and ready than the fastidious work that we would like to see later on.

+But have either of you thought about that, and what comment do you have?